-USCIS officers evaluate forms such as Form I-864, Affidavit of Support, and Form I-944, Declaration of Self-Sufficiency, to determine if the household has sufficient income to support an immigrant.
-While federal tax returns are effective for documenting past periods, an employment verification letter can help prove in the current year.
+USCIS officers evaluate forms such as Form I-864, Affidavit of Support, and Form I-134, Declaration of Financial Support, to determine if the household has sufficient income to support an immigrant or visitor.
+While federal tax returns are effective for documenting past periods, an employment verification letter can help prove income for the current year.
+USCIS may also require an EVL for green card applicants who qualify on the basis of employment.

 When applying for a green card, almost all family-based immigrants and some employment-based intending immigrants must show that they have adequate means of financial support and are not likely to become a public charge.
 To do this, the I-130 petitioner must fill out Form I-864, Affidavit of Support.
 If the petitioning sponsor doesn’t meet the income requirements, a household member or joint sponsor must also join on.